micahrivs/Home_Sales/README.md

 ## Conclusion
 Through the integration of PySpark, Spark SQL, and Google Colab, this project empowers us to perform sophisticated analysis on large-scale datasets.
 The insights gained from our data exploration contribute to a deeper understanding of home sales trends and metrics.
 We also delve into the technical aspects of data optimization, caching, and uncache, which are crucial skills for handling big data effectively.

-Thank you for joining us on this journey through Home-Sales-Big-Data-with-PySpark-SQL!